Sobhan-SRZA/Machine-Learning-Color-Contrast-Picker/README.md

 If you have any questions, suggestions, or feedback, feel free to [open an issue](https://github.com/Sobhan-SRZA/Machine-Learning-Color-Contrast-Picker/issues).

+Or you can create a ticket in our [discord server](https://discord.gg/7nV2MMjyK8).

 ---

 ## License

 This project is licensed under the [MIT License](https://github.com/Sobhan-SRZA/Machine-Learning-Color-Contrast-Picker/blob/main/LICENSE).

+---

+## Screen Shots

 ---